Which of the following reactions is commonly used in organic chem... | Channels for Pearson+

 Multiple Choice

-Which of the following reactions is commonly used in organic chemistry to convert an alcohol into an alkene?
+Which of the following reactions is commonly used in organic chemistry to synthesize alcohols from alkenes?

 A